Baked, Crispy Tempeh Bacon

 When the tempeh bacon emerges from the oven, it ought to be browning, crisp along the edges, and ready for all of your bacon-worthy vegan recipes.

-How to serve tempeh bacon
+How to store and reheat tempeh bacon

 A round, white plate holds freshly cooked asparagus spears.
 It rests on a white surface.